KaizenCrew2023/RoadWarrior/decisions/ADR-6 Native Android and iOS Apps.md

 ## Context

-Road Warrior have made a strategic decision to have as rich as possible Mobile apps
+Road Warrior have made a strategic decision to have the richest user experience possible across all deployment platforms, which includes Mobile apps.

 ## Decision